-Question: I've noticed Mt.
-Juliet Firefighters shopping in grocery stores; does the city pay for their meals?
+I've noticed Mt.
+Juliet firefighters shopping in grocery stores; does the city pay for their meals?

 No, the city does not pay for their meals.
 Mt.
-Juliet Firefighters work a 24-hour shift, and must prepare their own meals.
+Juliet Firefighters work a 48-hour shift, and must prepare their own meals.
 The crew is in-service and maintains communications by radio and will respond to alarms from the store

-Question: My Smoke Detector is making a chirping noise.
-What's wrong with it?
+My smoke detector is making a chirping noise, what's wrong with it?

 The battery is probably low.
 Replace it immediately and remember to test your batteries once a month.
-Also, change your batteries whenever you change your clocks to and from Daylight Saving Time.
+Also, change your batteries whenever you change your clocks to and from daylight saving time.

-Question: How do the Mt.
-Juliet Firefighters spend their days?
-Are they just sitting around waiting for emergencies?
+How do the Mt.
+Juliet firefighters spend their days; are they just sitting around waiting for emergencies?

-Answer: FDMJ responds to far more than fires.
-We respond to medical emergencies, hazardous materials responses, rescues, and a variety of hazardous conditions.
-In addition to responding to over 2000 incidents per year, we keep busy with many other activities.
-When not responding to emergencies, you will find us testing hose, testing our apparatus, taking training classes, cleaning the fire stations, and conducting fire prevention activities such as building inspections and providing fire safety classes.
+FDMJ responds too far more than fires.
+We respond to medical emergencies, hazardous materials responses, rescues, and citizen assists.
+When not responding to emergencies you can find us testing hose, completing apparatus maintenance, training, cleaning the fire stations, conducting fire prevention activities such as building inspections and providing fire safety classes.